 Level 3 Response: Sea Alarm identifies and assists with the mobilization of international resources when required.
 This could mean that equipment is mobilized, for instance the equipment stored at Oil Spill Response in Southampton.
 Or it could mean that wildlife response experts or even complete wildlife response teams are mobilized to assist the local response.
 A level 3 response is only mobilized if adequate funding can be provided.
 Therefore this stage is dependent upon on the availability of a response budget.
 Such a budget could be provided by a NGO, a maritime insurer, an intergovernmental body, an oil company, or a local governmental organisation.
 In relatively small scale responses, Sea Alarm is able to provide its own funding for the mobilization of one or two experts.
 The most appropriate funding solution is normally found as part of the level 1 or level 2 response activities.

-In close cooperation with Oil Spill Response, Sea Alarm identifies experts and expert groups that are able to assist at an international level.
-Sea Alarm facilitates discussions and meetings between these experts in order to identify best practices and model approaches, which are ideally published or are made publicly available.
+In close cooperation with Oil Spill Response, Sea Alarm identifies experts and expert groups that are able to assist at an international level, since 2013 through the Global Oiled Wildlife Response System (GOWRS) project.
+Sea Alarm facilitates discussions and meetings between these experts in order to identify best practices and model approaches which are, ideally, published or are made publicly available.

-In close cooperation with the network of global experts, Sea Alarm and Oil Spill Response have identified sets of crucial wildlife response equipment which have been purchased by Oil Spill Response.
-This specialized equipment is prepackaged, customs approved and stockpiled at Oil Spill Response warehouses in Southampton (UK), Bahrain and Singapore.
-The equipment is kept in excellent condition at all times and can be mobilized on request by any interested party.
+In cooperation with the network of global experts, Sea Alarm and Oil Spill Response have identified sets of crucial wildlife response equipment which have been purchased by Oil Spill Response.
+This specialized equipment is prepackaged, customs approved and stockpiles at Oil Spill Response bases in Southampton (UK), Bahrain, Florida (USA) and Singapore.
+The equipment is maintained in readiness at all times and can be mobilized on request by any interested party.

-Some counties or organisations have developed so called mobile units.
+Some countries or organisations have developed mobile equipment units.
 These include complete working units such as veterinary rooms, wash rooms or forward holding centres.
-In other cases there are plans to erect complete rehabilitation centres using party tents and pre-identified equipment of which the most essential is stored in warehouses.
+In other cases there are plans to erect complete rehabilitation centres using party tents and pre-identified equipment, of which the most essential is stored in warehouses.
 Mobile units have been built using maritime containers which allow quick mobilisation via road or ship.
 Other units have been built in trailers.

-Sea Alarm keeps an overview of existing mobile units and can assist with the mobilisation of these units or providing ideas and examples for the development of new units.
+Sea Alarm maintains an overview of existing mobile units and can assist with the mobilisation of these units or provide ideas and examples for development of new units.

-Sea Alarm’s network of European experts is composed of key individuals based in European coastal countries who work in marine wildlife rehabilitation centres, NGOs, governmental organisations, scientific institutes and universities.
+Sea Alarm’s network of European experts in composed of key individuals based in European coastal countries who work in marine wildlife rehabilitation centres, NGOs, governmental organisations, scientific institutes and universities.
 Most of these individuals have been involved in oiled wildlife incidents and have demonstrated their skills under stressful circumstances.
-Sea Alarm organizes training events and workshops to support their further development.
+Sea Alarm organises training events and workshops to support their further development.
+The most forward-thinking wildlife response groups in Europe are currently members of the EUROWA Network, providing a coordinated pool of responders, trained to the same standards, who are available for European wildlife emergencies.
+EUROWA response assistance can be mobilised via Sea Alarm.

-In addition to expertise, some stakeholders in various European countries have developed mobile facilities and sets of mobile equipment.
-Sea Alarm keeps track of these developments and is able to identify and arrange for the mobilization of these sets of equipment on request.
+The EUROWA Network has its own stockpile of oiled wildlife response equipment, which is regularly maintained in readiness and is available for any interested party in Europe to mobilise from its warehouse close to Ostend, Belgium.
+In addition, some stakeholders in various European countries have developed mobile facilities and sets of mobile equipment.
+Sea Alarm tracks these developments and is able to identify and arrange for the mobilisation of these sets of equipment on request.